White House Farm (TV series)

 White House Farm (broadcast in some countries under the titles White House Farm Murders and The Murders at White House Farm) is a British television crime drama based on the real-life events that took place in August 1985.

 The series was produced by New Pictures for ITV and distributed worldwide by All3Media.
 It was broadcast by ITV on 8 January 2020.

 Premise

 The series is based on true events from 6 August 1985.
 Five members of the Bamber-Caffell family are shot to death at White House Farm, Essex.
 The police, led by detectives DCI Taff Jones (Stephen Graham) and DS Stan Jones (Mark Addy), are called in to investigate.

 When questioning the Bambers' son, Jeremy Bamber, he claims that his sister, Sheila, who was suffering from schizophrenia, went "berserk", got hold of a silenced rifle and killed their parents and Sheila's six-year old twin sons.
-As the murder case unravels, a devastating twist comes to light.
+As the murder case unravels, a devastating truth comes to light.